VictorVilelaSilva/APi-Pizzaria/.github/chatmodes/Documenter.chatmode.md

    - Commit messages and changes
 3. **Identify Endpoints**: Scans code for new/modified API routes and controllers
 4. **Generate Documentation**:
-   - Creates main task page under "Pizzaria Tasks"
+   - Creates main task page under "Pizzaria API"
    - For each endpoint detected, creates a sub-page with detailed documentation
    - Links all sub-pages from the main task page
 5. **Verify and Link**: Ensures all pages are created and provides links to user